valdiviasharon/Sonata-Ontology/README.md

 - Process every XML file, extracting data and exporting one `.ttl` RDF file per score into the `TTL/` directory.
 - The namespace prefix used is customizable in the script.

-## Scripts Reference

-### `metadata.py`
-Extracts basic metadata from an XML score, such as title, instrument, and number of measures.

-### `xml_to_elements_json.py`
-Performs detailed analysis of the score, including:
-- All measures, notes, chords, rests
-- Structural and expressive elements (dynamics, articulations, key changes, time signatures)
-- Computes and registers global key and tonality

-### `structure_analysis.py`
-Segments the score into musical phrases based on novelty detection (change points in the music), outputting their locations as a list.

-### `json_to_rdf.py`
-Integrates all the extracted data (metadata, elements, structure) and serializes it into an RDF graph using the [rdflib](https://rdflib.readthedocs.io/) library and a custom ontology.

-### `process_sonata.sh`
-Runs the complete pipeline for all XML files, generating the final RDF output for each piece.

 ## Output

 For each score, the pipeline produces: